JoselynDRF/dangerous-dave/README.md

 # Dangerous Dave in Unity

-Project for educational purposes - A clone of Dangerous Dave implemented in Unity
+A clone of Dangerous Dave implemented in Unity